freddiefujiwara/goma-1015/README.md

 The actual Goma1015 has more functionality like a timer, multiple heat retention functions, and more, so the condition is more complicated.
 This repository created as bottom-up style as much as possible, step by step.
 I would like to create UI for that as an other repository.
-Anyway I'm sohappy to try out the model-based testing with fast-check. and any pull requests are welcomed.
+Anyway I'm so happy to try out the model-based testing with fast-check. and any pull requests are welcomed.
 That's all